colinbut/monolith-enterprise-application/README.md

 This project aims to provide a skeleton example of a common traditional (perhaps now viewed as legacy) enterprise like application.

-_Note, this project is not a complete application, it only serves the purpose of providing a variety of specific demonstrations only._
+_Note, this project is not a complete application and i have no intention of making it complete, it only serves the purpose of providing a variety of specific demonstrations only._

 #### <a name="preamble"></a>Preamble